Table of Contents

 How do you release a tight rhomboid?

-- Hook your one hand on top of your other hand.
+- Hook one hand on top of the other.

-- Reach out lightly to feel your scapula (shoulder blades) stretching away from each other.
+- Reach lightly to stretch scapula away from each other.

 How long does a rhomboid strain take to heal?